-Twine - We use vegan waxed organic European hemp twine using potato wax.
+Twine - We use vegan waxed organic European hemp twine with potato wax.
 Sweatshop free.
-Check it here.
+Check it out here.

 Paper tags - We use plantable, non-GMO verified seeded paper to print our "Thank You" cards.
 Plantable paper is a biodegradable eco-paper that is made with post-consumer materials (no trees harmed for this paper!) and embedded with seeds.
 When the paper is planted in a pot of soil, the seeds grow and the paper composts away.
 All that is left behind is flowers.
 Check out more here.